Materials

 Linen (-fibres)

 Linen fibers come from the cultivated plant true linen.
-In addition to linen, the group of so-called bast fibers also includes materials such as hemp fibers or jute.
-If the fibers are harvested from the young plant, they are fine; the older the true linen is, the coarser the fibers become.
-Linen is considered a breathable textile, which allows little bacteria, dirt and dust to adhere to its surface.
+In addition to linen, the group of so-called bast fibers also includes fabrics such as hemp fibers or jute.
+If the fibers are harvested from the young plant, they are fine; the older the linen is, the coarser the fibers become.
+Linen is considered to be a breathable textile that allows little bacteria, dirt and dust to adhere to its surface.

-This is what we like about the material: we prefer linen because it is a natural fiber and appreciate that its production requires little to no fertilizer or even pesticides, even when grown conventionally.
+This is what we like about the material: we prefer linen because it is a natural fibre and appreciate the fact that its production requires little to no fertilizer or pesticides, even in conventional cultivation.

 Cork

-In the textile world, cork describes the bark material of the cork oak.This is mainly found in the Mediterranean region.
+In the textile world, cork describes the bark of the cork oak.This is mainly found in the Mediterranean region.
 Almost half of the world's production comes from Portugal.
 The cork oak can grow up to 250 years old and 20 meters high.
-Once the tree is 30 years old, the bark can be "harvested" every 9-12 years for the next 150 years.
+Once the tree is 30 years old, the bark can be "harvested" every 9-12 years over the next 150 years.
 This slow process does not harm the trees.
-Cork is water repellent, difficult to burn, elastic and lasts about 20-50 years.
+Cork is water-repellent, hardly flammable, elastic and lasts for approx. 20-50 years.
 Our wallets also show how versatile cork is to work with.

-Here's what we like about the material: as a natural fiber and thanks to its durability, cork is a great quality material for a variety of products.
+What we like about the material: as a natural fiber and thanks to its durability, cork is a great quality material for a wide range of products.

 Piñatex®

-Piñatex® is a natural leather alternative obtained from pineapple residues.
+Piñatex® is a natural leather alternative made from pineapple waste.
 The raw material is a by-product of the pineapple harvest.
-The use of pineapple leaf fiber, an agricultural waste product, offers the opportunity to create a commercial industry for the development of agricultural communities with minimal environmental impact.
+The use of pineapple leaf fibers, an agricultural waste product, offers the opportunity to build a commercial industry for the development of agricultural communities with minimal environmental impact.

-This is what we like about the material: the material is an optimal solution for products that are often made of leather, because at NIKIN we do not use animal products.
-In addition, the manufacturer of Piñatex® makes it a point to ensure that not only the textile, but also the production chain is fair and environmentally friendly.
+What we like about the material: The material is an optimal solution for products that are often made of leather, because at NIKIN we do not use animal products.
+In addition, the manufacturer of Piñatex® attaches great importance to ensuring that not only the textile but also the production chain is fair and environmentally friendly.

 Tree-free paper (sugar cane waste / bagasse)

 Our tree certificates as well as the hang tags on our clothes are a waste product of the sugar cane industry.
-Bagasse, as the material is also called, can be formed into a paper-like material together with a natural starch-based binder.
-The energy required to produce this type of paper is less than for wood fiber, for example.
-We also use the tree-free paper in our office.
+Bagasse, as the material is also called, can be formed into a paper-like material together with a natural starchy binder.
+The energy required to produce this type of paper is lower than for wood fibers, for example.
+We also use tree-free paper in our office.
 Our supplier for the paper is colonia2go.
-Here you can find the official certificate.
+You can find the official certificate here.

-That's what we like about the material: It is important to us to consistently live our values.
-Since we prefer to plant trees rather than cut them down, we do not use resources that damage trees in our product and work processes.
+What we like about the material: It is important to us to consistently live our values.
+As we prefer to plant trees rather than cut them down, we do not need any resources that damage trees in our product and work processes.
 Paper made from sugar cane is therefore a perfect fit for us.

 Recycled glass (TreeBottle glass) and waste glass (TreeBracelet)

 Glass consists of a high proportion of quartz sand.
-Potassium carbonate or sodium carbonate is also often added to lower the high firing temperature for processing.
-Man has been making glass as early as the 5th century BC.
-At NIKIN, the glass used for both the TreeBottles and TreeBraclets is recycled.
+Potassium carbonate or sodium carbonate is often added to lower the high firing temperature for processing.
+Man was already producing glass in the 5th century BC.
+At NIKIN, the glass used for the TreeBottles and TreeBraclets is recycled.

-This is what we like about the material: it can be washed in the dishwasher, unlike our colored stainless steel bottles, and with the TreeBracelets we can reuse glass that has already been used, which is very important to us.
+That's what we like about the material: unlike our colored stainless steel bottles, it can also be washed in the dishwasher and with the TreeBracelets we can reuse already used glass, which is very important to us.

-General viscose fibers are man-made fibers made from natural polymers, such as cellulose.
+General viscose fibers are man-made fibers made from natural polymers such as cellulose.
 The liquid, honey-like cellulose mass is converted into a yarn by manufacturers using several processes.
 Viscose fabric is generally very easy to dye and spin.
-Likewise, the fabric is often found in combination with other materials in textiles.
-Bamboo viscose, as the name already describes, is a viscose fabric based on bamboo pulp.
+The fabric is also often found in combination with other materials in textiles.
+As the name suggests, bamboo viscose is a viscose fabric based on bamboo pulp.

-This is what we like about the material: we appreciate in bamboo viscose that it is not a synthetic material and can be used in many ways.
-In addition, bamboo grows back very quickly. next Depending on the type of viscose, the recovery rate can be very high (e.g. 99% for Tencel from Lenzing).
+What we like about the material: We appreciate the fact that bamboo viscose is not a synthetic material and can be used in many different ways.
+Bamboo also grows back very quickly. next the recovery rate can be very high depending on the type of viscose (e.g. 99% for Tencel from Lenzing).

 Recycled polyester

 Polyester is a synthetic fiber.
-The polyester fiber appeared in the 1950s and was particularly popular at the time because the fabric stays beautiful for a long time without ironing and was inexpensive.
-The textile can be well adapted to its intended use, is generally mostly very elastic and resistant to abrasion and tearing.
+Polyester fibers came onto the market in the 1950s and were particularly popular at the time, as the fabric remains beautiful for a long time without ironing and was inexpensive.
+The textile can be easily adapted to its intended use and is generally very elastic as well as abrasion and tear resistant.

-NIKIN uses polyester only when it makes sense.
-For example, in bikinis and swim shorts, the quick drying of the material is the main consideration in the choice of fabric.
+NIKIN only uses polyester when it makes sense.
+For bikinis and swimming shorts, for example, the quick drying of the material is a priority when selecting the fabric.
 The polyester in our products is recycled polyester whenever possible.
-There are 2 types of recycled polyester: mechanically recycled and chemically recycled.
-In the chemical process, the polyester can be recycled more often without losing quality.
-In the mechanical one, the quality decreases each time due to more and more shortened fibers.
+There are 2 types of recycled polyester: mechanically and chemically recycled.
+With the chemical process, the polyester can be recycled more often without losing quality.
+With the mechanical process, the quality decreases each time due to increasingly shorter fibers.

-This is what we like about the material: recycled polyester is a fabric that has already been used, so no new raw material needs to be used for production.
-In addition, polyester has qualitative properties such as durability, which natural fibers do not have.
+What we like about the material: Recycled polyester is a fabric that has already been used, so no new raw material is needed for production.
+Polyester also has qualitative properties such as durability, which natural fibers do not have.

 Normal acrylic (polyacrylic)

 Acrylic is a synthetic fiber.
-The fabric looks wool-like and has a heat insulating effect.
-Likewise, the textile is mothproof and dries very quickly.
+The fabric has a wool-like appearance and has a heat-insulating effect.
+The textile is also mothproof and dries very quickly.
 The fabric appeared in the 1950s.
-Only remnants and older versions of NIKIN caps and hats contain normal acrylic.
-In the future, we would like to do away with the material altogether.
+Only remaining stocks and older versions of NIKIN caps and hats still contain normal acrylic.
+In future, we would like to do without the material altogether.

 This is what we appreciated about the material in the past: its heat-insulating effect and the long durability of the material.
-However, from an ecological point of view, we do not want to continue using it in the future.
+From an ecological point of view, however, we do not want to continue using it in the future.

 Spandex (-fibres)

-The fabric is synthetic and consists of at least 85% polyurethane, also called plastic.
-Spandex is very elastic, but tear-resistant, there is no similar natural fabric so far, which offers these two properties to the same extent.
-The textile is often used for tights or sportswear, as it can expand and then retract back to its original shape.
+The fabric is synthetic and consists of at least 85% polyurethane, also known as plastic.
+Spandex is very elastic, but tear-resistant; there is currently no similar natural fabric that offers these two properties to the same extent.
+The textile is often used for tights or sportswear as it can stretch and then return to its original shape.

-This is what we like about the material: spandex is used for purely functional reasons.
-This is because the material enables an elasticity that cannot be produced at all or only to a very limited extent in natural fibers.
+What we like about the material: We use elastane for purely functional reasons.
+This is because the fabric enables an elasticity that cannot be achieved at all or only to a very limited extent with natural fibers.

 ECORUBBER® & EVA & PU Mix